zencart/documentation/content/user/template/new_featured_all_listing_page_configuration.md

 The New Products, Featured Products, and All Products pages are [listing pages](/user/storefront_pages/listing_pages/).

-They are configured using the same kinds of settings, but each one has its own configuration settings page; the pages are under Admin > Configuration, and are named [New Listing](/user/admin_pages/configuration/configuration_newlisting/), [Featured Listing](/user/admin_pages/configuration/configuration_featuredlisting/), and
+They are all configured using the same kinds of settings, but each one has its own configuration settings page; the pages are under Admin > Configuration, and are named [New Listing](/user/admin_pages/configuration/configuration_newlisting/), [Featured Listing](/user/admin_pages/configuration/configuration_featuredlisting/), and